 CASA DO ALENTEJO

-If not for a dinner at the magnificent restaurant, than go for a drink or a small dish at the cafeteria at the ground floor.
+If not for a dinner at the magnificent restaurant, then go for a drink or a small dish at the cafeteria at the ground floor.

-Bacalhau (cod fish) is Portugal’s favorite fish.
-It is so much loved that it can be cooked every day of the year without repeating a recipe once.
+Bacalhau (codfish) is Portugal’s favorite fish.
+It is so much love that it can be cooked every day of the year without repeating a recipe once.
 You can have it baked, barbecued, canned, with potatoes, with rice, and so many other ways.

 We tried so many variants during our three weeks in Lisbon and we always founded it delicious.
-Bacalhau à brás is one of the most common recipe, it consist in shredded codfish with fried potato, onion and scrambled eggs.
+Bacalhau à brás is one of the most common recipes, it consists of shredded codfish with fried potato, onion, and scrambled eggs.
 We have to admit that our favorite was the simple but delicious roasted one.

 For an authentic bacalhau go and check O Marques restaurant.

-Chinese food is definitely not a Portuguese tradition, we know, but we heard about this restaurant from a friend of us and we think is a good tip to share.
+Chinese food is definitely not a Portuguese tradition, we know, but we heard about this restaurant from a friend of ours and we think is a good tip to share.

-Located in the Martim Moniz area (but we won’t tell you where, exactly) you can find an hidden Chinese restaurant where the food is delicious and cheap.
-Eating at the chino clandestino is probably an experience you can only have in Lisbon.
+Located in the Martin Moniz area (but we won’t tell you where exactly) you can find a hidden Chinese restaurant where the food is delicious and cheap.
+Eating at the chino Clandestino is probably an experience you can only have in Lisbon.
 The location looks like someone’s living room and to find the right entrance is really a challenge.
 Who is in?!

 If you’re looking for a fancy dinner in a romantic restaurant… well skip it, it’s definitely the wrong place.
 But if you are looking for something different, like a small crumbling restaurant in Baixa, than this is the #placetogo!

 This restaurant is located in Rua do Sapateiros 177.
 You’ll recognize it by the line in front of the small door.
 Even during the week is better to reserve your seat, have a call during the lunchtime.